outerwinnie/recuerdate/README.md

 - **Bot Not Posting?**:
   - Ensure the bot has the correct permissions in the Discord channel.
-  - Check the bot’s logs for any error messages.
+  - Check the bot’s logs for any error messages

 - **Can't Access Google Drive File?**:
   - Double-check that the file is shared with the correct Google service account.